ceribe/kagami-mtg-inspired-mod/README.md

 # Description

-I started writing this mod even before starting my education at Univeristy so it was my first "real" programming project.
+I started writing this mod even before starting my education at University so it was my first "real" programming project.
 In those dark times I haven't used git yet, so sadly there is no commit history.
 I have not tried compiling it since 2019 and I doubt that it would compile now, because TModLoader and Terraria went through some massive changes since then. ~~Code quality is at best poor, but not terrible~~